Chapter 2 The Online Course Quality Review (OSCQR) Rubric and Regular and Substantive Interaction (RSI)

 Here are a few specific examples of how to account for what is considered RSI or not considered RSI with examples.

-Note: Remember, it is not considered to be RSI if there is no interaction involved, or interactions are not substantive or regular.
+Note: Remember, a course activity is not considered to be RSI if there is no interaction involved, or if interactions are not substantive or regular.

 Additional Resources